UWTSD Home - Study With Us - Undergraduate Courses - Celtic Studies (BA)

 Why choose this course?

-• The modules are taught by research-active scholars from the renowned University of Wales Centre for Advanced Welsh and Celtic Studies (CAWCS) and the University of Wales Trinity Saint David who have published extensively in their specialist fields, providing a cutting-edge teaching environment.
+The modules are taught by research-active scholars from the renowned University of Wales Centre for Advanced Welsh and Celtic Studies (CAWCS), who have published extensively in their specialist fields, providing a cutting-edge teaching environment.

 What you will learn